 I was surprised to find that the train line itself (quite new at the time!) had already become connected with the famed and ancient festival, with groups of participants, already tipsy at 9am, boarding the train at Kita-Seju station and using the TX Asakusa Station as their changing room.

 The police were certainly intent on keeping order and had actually set up observation posts with video cameras to record any possible violations.
 Just next to one of these police posts, a group of yakuza had gathered, dressed according to their rank.
 The boss’s wife was dressed in a festival coat (hapi) which still revealed at the nape of her neck, her full-body tattoo.
 I heard the boss greet his men, warming them to cause no trouble this year.
 I guess the other bosses urged the same, as this year’s bacchanalia was not as raucous as in past years.

 Instead I tried to observe little details which I will write about in future entries.
 One interesting thing I did learn, I would like to mention now.
 I was wondering why almost no people who lived in apartments with balconies facing the festivities were watching from above.
 I was thinking about maybe asking someone to let me take pictures from their balcony.

 By asking, I learned that since the Gods were supposed to be riding the omikoshi, it would be disrespectful or even sacrilegious to look down on them from above.

-Next year I hope Sanja Matsuri will be back to normal.
-Before that, there is always my favorite festival, which is even nearer to Tsukuba: the 3 day Ishioka Festival which takes place in September.
+If you can`t make it, though, there is always my favorite festival, which is held nearer to Tsukuba (though more difficult to access (you have to go to Tsuchiura first and get on the Joban Line): the 3 day Ishioka Festival which takes place in September.
 I will tell you more about it before then.